 You had Bill Clinton giving $500,000 speeches, 20-minute speeches in Russia, well above his rates.

-You had Russian government officials and Russian connected oligarchs donating millions of dollars to the Clinton Foundation.
+You had Russian government officials and Russian-connected oligarchs donating millions of dollars to the Clinton Foundation.

-This is all happening simultaneously.
+This is all happening simultaneous.

 So the sorts of transactions or the sort of exchange of favors that people argued was taking place between Trump and the Russians, which there's no evidence for, was occurring when Hillary Clinton was Secretary of State.